SarbajitSarkar2006/Bash_Practice/README.md

-# Bash Practice & OS Fundamentals 💻
+# Bash,C Practice & OS Fundamentals 💻

 Welcome to my personal laboratory!
 This repository is a collection of Bash scripts and command-line tools I am writing as I dive deeper into Operating Systems, Linux, and automation.